* DATA STRUCTURE APTITUDE *

 ans :2C

-18.swap two var without Temp and Arithmetic ops
+two var without Temp and Arithmetic ops

 Ans: